glastonbridge/immaterial-wiiu-demo/README.md

 The `assets` and `shaders` directories go in the root of the SD card, unless we decide to store those somewhere that makes more sense.

 `wiiu_demo.rpx` will appear as an app you can launch on the Wii U home screen.
+Use the `udplogserver` command that came with wut to view the logs of the app in realtime.

 ### Debugging